nimiq/tutorial/src/content/tutorial/6-gasless-transfers/4-static-relay/content.md

 ## Step 7: Submit the Meta-Transaction

 Use the OpenGSN HTTP client to send the request to your chosen relay.
-The worker nonce check prevents you from handing the relay a `relayMaxNonce` that is already stale—if the worker broadcasts several transactions in quick succession, your request will still slide in.
+The worker nonce check prevents you from handing the relay a `relayMaxNonce` that is already stale — if the worker broadcasts several transactions in quick succession, your request will still slide in.
 Likewise, `validUntil` in the previous step protects the relay from signing requests that could be replayed months later.

 ```js title="index.js" showLineNumbers mark=1-18
 import { HttpClient, HttpWrapper } from '@opengsn/common'